College of Education2018-2019

 - Candidates must take the Special Education Subject Knowledge Exam.

 - For candidates requesting a middle school student teaching placement ECI 490C, the following requirement must also be met:

 - A passing score(s) on the required Arizona Educator Middle Grade content exam(s).

 AZ Teacher Certification Requirements

-In order to obtain an AZ teaching certificate, you must also pass the following exams:
+In order to obtain an AZ teaching certificate, you must also pass the required Arizona Educator Exams:

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.

 You may take these remaining courses from any academic areas, using these courses to pursue your specific interests and goals.
 We encourage you to consult with your advisor to select the courses that will be most advantageous to you.
 (Please note that you may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or liberal studies requirements.)

 Be aware that Arizona state teacher certification requirements leading to Institutional Recommendations may change at any time, and may impact program of study requirements.